yunpwintphyulinn/Simulated-C2-Investigation-with-Wazuh-and-Sysmon/docs/investigation-notes.md

 ## Detection Gap

-All of the above events are present in `wazuh-archives-*`. **No corresponding entry appeared in `wazuh-alerts-*`.** Wazuh had the telemetry it needed but the default ruleset did not elevate this behavior (double-extension executable from Downloads, followed by an outbound connection and a spawned shell) into an alert.
+All of the above events are present in `wazuh-archives-*`. **No corresponding entry appeared in `wazuh-alerts-*`.** The relevant Sysmon events were present in wazuh-archives-*, but no corresponding alert was identified in wazuh-alerts-* using the investigation queries and timeframe documented below.
 See ****detection_rule.md**** for the custom rule written to close this gap.

 ## 1. Find the Payload Execution (Sysmon Event ID 1)